July Events, 2022: What’s happening in Raleigh this month?

 Summer is really happening now!
-Raleigh events and festivals are in full swing, people are flocking to cool down at our nearby lakes, and a little further to our NC beaches, and the sunflowers are getting ready to bloom!
+Big Raleigh events and festivals are much quieter in July, but live music, theatre, and concerts are in huge demand!
+People are flocking to cool down at our nearby lakes, and a little further to our NC beaches, and the sunflowers are getting ready to bloom!

 Durham Bulls baseball July 4th